-After reading in James Wilson’s Adrenal Fatigue book about adrenal fatigue and vitamin c, and researching some more on it, I decided to add vitamin c supplementation to my daily regime, to promote recovery of my adrenal fatigue.
+After reading in James Wilson’s Adrenal Fatigue book about adrenal fatigue and Vitamin C, and researching some more on it, I decided to add Vitamin C supplementation to my daily regimen, to promote recovery of my adrenal fatigue.

-So I stopped them all for a week, and then added in my Selenium and B complex.. after three days, I was feeling OK.
-Then I reintroduced Vitamin D (and K, always taken together), and still felt OK.
-I added in my cod liver and omega three which was also fine, and after another few days, I added in the vitamin c, which I took in the morning, and had pain within a few hours of taking it, so I stopped and haven’t taken it again.
+So I stopped them all for a week, and then added in my Selenium and B complex… after three days, I was feeling OK.
+Then I reintroduced Vitamin D (and Vitamin K, always taken together), and still felt OK.
+I added in my cod liver and omega three which was also fine, and after another few days, I added in the Vitamin C, which I took in the morning, and had pain within a few hours of taking it, so I stopped and haven’t taken it again.

 Doing some research, these possibilities for why came up:

 - Interstitial cystitis (chronic inflammation of the bladder wall and certain foods or supplements can cause a flare up).
 It could be possible that this form of Vitamin C is acidic and acidity is an enemy of interstitial cystitis.

 - Could it be the digestive enzyme blend that is included in it.

 - This brand may not be buffered, so I could try a buffered brand such as Ester-C.

 So, trying another brand can be better for some people, we’re all different, after all.

 I’ll have a think and do some more exploring and let you know how it goes.
 It’s never just simple, is it?!